exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 ### Test

-The ``test()`` method executes a search for a match between a regular expression and a specified string.
+The [test()][[mdn-regex-test]] method executes a search for a match between a regular expression and a specified string.
 Returns true or false.

 ```javascript
 const str = 'It is difficult to test if you have a virus';